Home » Shower Head Flow Restrictors: Everything You Need to Know

 Restrictors and Their Effectiveness in Conserving Water and Energy

 Different flow restrictors are available for shower heads, varying in their design and effectiveness in conserving water and energy.
-Here are some of the most common types:

 1. Aerator Flow Restrictors – These flow restrictors mix air with water to create a steady, aerated stream.
 They reduce water usage by up to 50% but may not be as effective in conserving energy as other types.